-A portion of the Foundation's investment assets are classified within Level 1 because they are comprised of marketable securities and commingled funds with readily determinable fair values based on daily redemption values.
+A portion of the Foundation's investment assets are classified within Level 1 because they are comprised of marketable securities and operating pool investments with readily determinable fair values based on daily redemption values.
 There are no investments within Level 2.
 The Foundation's policy is to recognize transfers between levels at the end of each reporting period.
-There were no transfers that occurred between Level 1, Level 2 and Level 3 during the years ended June 30, 2021 and 2020.
+There were no transfers that occurred between Level 1, Level 2 and Level 3 during the years ended June 30, 2022 and 2021.

 The Foundation's limited partnerships are invested in real estate, natural resources, venture capital, private equity and distressed funds.
 The fair values of the limited partnerships have no readily ascertainable market prices.
 Similar to real estate, costs closely approximate fair value of recent acquisitions.
 Generally, the companies within a fund are valued by the general partner, taking into account many factors such as the purchase price, estimated liquidation value, significant events like initial public offerings, bankruptcies, and additional rounds of financing and other relevant factors.
-Therefore, the fair values of limited partnership investments are based on the valuations as presented in the fund's June 30, 2021 capital account statement.
-Investments in limited partnerships represents 30.04% and 21.93% of total investments at June 30, 2021 and 2020, respectively.
+Therefore, the fair values of limited partnership investments are based on the valuations as presented in the fund's June 30, 2022 capital account statement.
+Investments in limited partnerships represents 36.02% and 30.04% of total investments at June 30, 2022 and 2021, respectively.